 Faculty-Led Short-Term Study Abroad Programs

-The Office of International Education Services (IES) is responsible for working with you to develop proposals for short-term study abroad programs in Summer Session 2018 and Winter Session 2019.
+The Office of International Education Services (IES) is responsible for working with you to develop proposals for short-term study abroad programs in Winter Session 2019 and Summer Session 2019.
 Faculty-led study abroad programs are 2-5 week international opportunities designed to enhance and complement UMBC’s current academic programs.
 Their lower cost and condensed time frame help larger numbers of students obtain a meaningful study abroad experience, particularly those who are unable to participate in a fall or spring travel study program.
 Accepted faculty-led study abroad proposals will be eligible for a tuition waiver – students will only pay the program costs and mandatory fees while earning credits toward their degree.
 The IES Office will help you through the entire process.

 Faculty-led Study Abroad Program Goals